Master of Science

 Master of Science consists of 10 courses (equivalent to 30 credits).
 Additionally, at least 3 credits and up to 6 credits, must be applied towards a thesis or a project.
 An undergraduate degree in engineering or related disciplines with a "B" average or better from an accredited college or university is generally required for graduate study in our Master of Science.
 Outstanding applicants in other areas may be conditionally admitted subject to the satisfactory completion of several ramp courses or introductory courses within the specific program.

-The program leading to the Doctor of Philosophy (Ph.D.) degree is designed to develop your ability to perform research or high-level design in Systems Engineering.
-The degree of Doctor of Philosophy is offered in Systems Engineering, with optional concentrations in Systems Security Engineering, Space Systems Engineering, Financial Engineering, and Software Engineering.
-Students are encouraged to meet every semester with members of their Dissertation Advisory (DAC) to collect feedback, and keep them abreast of their progress.
+The program leading to the Doctor of Philosophy (Ph.D.) degree is designed to develop your ability to perform research or high-level design in systems engineering.
+The degree of Doctor of Philosophy is offered in Systems Engineering, with optional concentrations in Systems Security Engineering, Space Systems Engineering and Software Engineering.
+Students are encouraged to meet every semester with members of their Dissertation Advisory (DAC) to collect feedback and keep them abreast of their progress.
+The Ph.D. program consists of 54 credits, post Master's and minimum 15 research credits.
 A maximum of six years is allowed for the completion of the degree.
-For more details on the Doctoral Program and Requirements, please visit our Doctoral Studies page.
+For more details on the doctoral program, please visit our Doctoral Studies page.